 Suffolk Constabulary information – Suffolk Constabulary is committed to enhancing the quality of life for everyone in Suffolk.
 This section contains important crime prevention and safety advice.

 International and EU – For our students who will be travelling to Suffolk from overseas, we understand that this can be quite a daunting experience.
 For many of you it will be your first time coming to the UK.
-To assist with this transition, please regularly check the International and EU resources.
+To assist with this transition, please regularly check the International Study area.